2011 Bank of America 500

-The 2011 Bank of America 500 was a NASCAR Sprint Cup Series stock car race held on October 15, 2011, at Charlotte Motor Speedway in Concord, North Carolina.
+The 2011 Bank of America 500 was a NASCAR Sprint Cup Series race held on October 15, 2011, at Charlotte Motor Speedway in Concord, North Carolina.
 Contested over 334 laps on the 1.5-mile (2.4 km) asphalt quad-oval, it was the 31st race of the 2011 Sprint Cup Series season, as well as the fifth race in the ten-race Chase for the Sprint Cup, which ends the season.
 The race was won by Matt Kenseth for the Roush Fenway Racing team.
 Kyle Busch finished second, and Carl Edwards clinched third.

 Report

 Background

 Charlotte Motor Speedway, the race track where the race was held.

-Charlotte Motor Speedway is one of ten intermediate to hold NASCAR races; the others are Atlanta Motor Speedway, Kansas Speedway, Chicagoland Speedway, Darlington Raceway, Homestead Miami Speedway, New Hampshire Motor Speedway, Kentucky Speedway, Las Vegas Motor Speedway, and Texas Motor Speedway.
+Charlotte Motor Speedway is one of ten intermediate to hold NASCAR races.
 The standard track at Charlotte Motor Speedway is a four-turn quad-oval track that is 1.5 mi long.
 The track's turns are banked at twenty-four degrees, while the front stretch, the location of the finish line, is five degrees.
 The back stretch, opposite of the front, also had a five degree banking.
 The racetrack has seats for 140,000 spectators.

 Heading into the fifth race of the Chase for the Sprint Cup, Ford driver Carl Edwards was leading the Drivers' Championship with 2,161 points; Chevrolet driver Kevin Harvick was second with 2,160 points, one point behind Edwards.
 Behind Edwards and Harvick in the Drivers' Championship, Jimmie Johnson was third with 2,157 points in a Chevrolet, and Brad Keselowski was fourth with 2,150 points.
 Matt Kenseth was fifth with 2,149, four points ahead of Kurt Busch.
 Tony Stewart, Kyle Busch, Dale Earnhardt Jr., and Jeff Gordon rounded out the first ten positions in the Drivers' Championship.
 Chevrolet had already secured the Manufacturer's Championship one week earlier after the Hollywood Casino 400, and entered the race on 204 points, 43 points ahead of Ford on 161 points and 50 points ahead of Toyota.
 Jamie McMurray was the race's defending winner.